ioam/svn-history/external/mswin/for_binaries/README.txt

     version, but you could complile the php files on Windows, good luck with that).

-(5) Copy topographica.iss to wherever you want to create the .exe
+(5) Copy topographica.iss to wherever you want to create the
-    file, then delete the external directory (which includes this file so remember the next step!).
+    setup.exe file, then delete the external/ directory (which includes this file, so remember the next step!).

 (6) I use 'Inno Setup 5', an open-source installation package creator.
     (See http://www.jrsoftware.org/isinfo.php)
-    The script topographica.iss will create a .exe installation file;
-    just choose 'compile' from the menu.
+    Adjust the paths marked *** to match those on your system, then just choose 'compile' from the 'build' menu.
+You should get setup.exe.